The BEST Cedar Plank Salmon Recipe!

 Yes, definitely!
 Salmon is a super-food and contains Omega-3 fatty acids which are essential in the body.
 It’s also a great source of protein and iron.

-Here are a few other healthy salmon recipes that you might enjoy:
+Here are a few other healthy fish recipes that you might enjoy:

 - Sheet Pan Citrus Salmon and Asparagus